syncfusion-content/angularjs-docs/angular-1/Dialog/Overview/overview.md

 layout: post
 title: overview
 description: overview
-platform: aspnet-core
+platform: angularJS
 control: Dialog
 documentation: ug
 ---
 # Overview
-The Essential JavaScript AngularJS Dialog control displays a Dialog window within a web page.
+The Essential JavaScript Dialog provided with AngularJS support displays a Dialog window within a web page.
 The Dialog enables a message to be displayed, such as supplementary content like images and text, and an interactive content like forms.

 ## Key Features